Theatre

 Allison McDonell

 Allison worked with the Pulitzer Prize winning playwright Lanford Wilson (Burn This) on the debut of his play A Sense Of Place at American Stage in St..
 Petersburg, Florida.
-Allison was voted “Best Actress of the Bay (Tampa Bay area)” by the local paper for her portrayal of Ann, the eccentric, self-absorbed dancer turned cook.
-Other Regional theater credits include To Kill A Mockingbird (Syracuse Stage), Brighton Beach Memoirs, and Night Must Fall (Bristol Valley).
+Allison was voted “Best Actress of the Bay” (Tampa Bay area) by the local paper for her portrayal of Ann, the eccentric, self-absorbed dancer turned cook.
+Other Regional theatre credits include To Kill A Mockingbird (Syracuse Stage), Brighton Beach Memoirs, and Night Must Fall (Bristol Valley).

-In New York City, Allison played Tribley, the seductive scam artist, in Hadley’s Mistake (Soho Rep) directed by Bartlett Sher, now the Artistic Director of The Intiman Theatre in Seattle.
-Allison was also in the zany comedy Poor Fellas written by Marc Palmeri, the screenwriter of She’s All That with Freddie Prinze Jr. She was in numerous other New York productions.
+In New York City, Allison played Tribley, the seductive scam artist, in Hadley’s Mistake (Soho Rep) directed by Bartlett Sher, the Tony Award winning Broadway director.
+She was in numerous other New York productions.
 Too many to list.

-Allison performs the role of Kathy in J. Cast Production’s national tour of the Off-Broadway Smash Hit Comedy Vanities performing throughout the USA and Canada, whenever her shooting schedule allows with co-stars Heather Tom and Sonia Satra.
-In LA, Allison teaches drama and improvisation at The Aviva House, a home for troubled teenage girls in West Hollywood.
-She is also a standardized patient at USC, a writer and an acting coach.
+Allison performs the role of Kathy in J. Cast Production’s national tour of the Off-Broadway Smash Hit Comedy Vanities performing throughout the USA and Canada.
+Allison is an acting coach and mother of two and currently lives in Mammoth Lakes, CA.

 Go To: VANITIES story line